malbit/arqma-mq/README.md

 Configuration defaults allows controlling the default access for an incoming connection based on its remote address.
 Typically this is used to allow connections from localhost (or a unix domain socket) to automatically be an Admin connection without requiring explicit authentication.
-This also allows configuration of how public connections should be treated: for example, a lokid running as a public RPC server would do so by granting Basic access to all incoming connections.
+This also allows configuration of how public connections should be treated: for example, a arqmad running as a public RPC server would do so by granting Basic access to all incoming connections.

 Explicit logins allow the daemon to specify username/passwords with mapping to Basic or Admin